Why Is Medication Consistency Crucial for Hypertension?

 The Role of Routine in Blood Pressure Control

-As we grow older, our arteries naturally stiffen and the heart works harder to push blood through the body.
-For many seniors, daily blood pressure medication becomes part of the routine — as normal as brushing your teeth.
+As we grow older, our arteries naturally stiffen, and the heart works harder to push blood through the body.
+For many seniors, daily blood pressure medication becomes part of the routine—as normal as brushing your teeth.
 But routine can breed complacency.

 When you “feel fine,” it’s easy to skip a dose or take your medicine only when you remember.
 What many people don’t realize is that these medications are designed to keep your blood pressure steady throughout the day, like a steady hand on a steering wheel.